Computational-Psychiatry/bitbox/README.md

     python setup.py install
     ```

-6. Set the environment variable `PATH_3DI` to indicate the directory in which 3DI was installed:
+6. If you are not using Docker, set the environment variable `PATH_3DI` to indicate the directory in which 3DI was installed.
+We recommend setting it in .bahsrc (on Lunux/Mac) or in System's Environment Variables (on Windows).

     - **Linux**:
       ```bash